pursuit_custody_injury · 2025-Q4

 Redacted summary

-The evidence collected by the SIU , including interviews with the Complainant and a police eyewitness, gives rise to the following scenario.
-As was his legal right, the SO did not agree an interview with the SIU .
-He did authorize the release of his notes.
-In the afternoon of December 5, 2025, the SO , operating an OPP cruiser with the WO his passenger, stopped a vehicle on Rymer Road in the area of Northshore Drive, Haldimand County.
-The Complainant was driving the vehicle.
-OPP officers had been on the lookout for the Complainant after he expressed suicidal ideations when he came to learn, earlier that day, that he was the subject of a sexual assault investigation.
-As the officers exited the cruiser to make their way to his vehicle, the Complainant accessed a knife and used it to inflict a serious laceration across the left side of his neck.
-The SO and the WO observed the wound, contacted paramedics and attempted to apply first aid.
-When the Complainant tried to prevent the officers from helping him, he was handcuffed to allow the SO and the WO to provide emergency care.
-The Complainant was transported to hospital and treated for a serious neck wound.
+The evidence collected by the SIU, including interviews with the complainant and a police eyewitness, gives rise to the following scenario.
+The subject officer (SO) did not agree to an interview with the SIU, as was their legal right, but did authorize the release of their notes.
+In the afternoon of Q4 2025, the SO, operating an OPP cruiser with a witness officer (WO) as passenger, stopped a vehicle in the area of Northshore Drive, Haldimand County.
+The complainant was driving the vehicle.
+OPP officers had been on the lookout for the complainant after they expressed suicidal ideations upon learning, earlier that day, that they were the subject of a sexual assault investigation.
+As the officers exited the cruiser to approach the vehicle, the complainant accessed a knife and used it to inflict a serious laceration across the left side of their neck.
+The SO and the WO observed the wound, contacted paramedics, and attempted to apply first aid.
+When the complainant tried to prevent the officers from helping them, they were handcuffed to allow the SO and the WO to provide emergency care.
+The complainant was transported to hospital and treated for a serious neck wound.

 Officer